Kia Niro Insurance Rates

 | Wyoming | $1,088 | -$132 | -10.8% |

-Using high physical damage deductibles could cut rates by as much as $410 every year, whereas increasing liability limits will increase rates.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $411 extra every year.
+Choosing high deductibles can reduce prices by up to $410 every year, whereas increasing liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $411 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out at least $1,500 to $2,000 in extra premium per year, depending on your age.
-Insurance for high-risk drivers can be as much as 42% to 137% more than a normal policy.
+If you have some driving violations or tend to cause accidents, you may be forking out at a minimum $1,500 to $2,000 extra each year, depending on your age.
+Insurance for high-risk drivers is expensive and can cost as much as 42% to 137% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |